Bisoprolol fumarate

 Contraindications

-- Acute heart failure or heart failure decompensation requiring i.v. inotropic therapy
+- Acute heart failure, or during episodes of heart failure decompensation requiring i.v. inotropic therapy

 - Cardiogenic shock